-During the past three months, I have asked people around me these two questions: “Do you have a work-life balance?” and “How do you get it?”
-These were founders, managers, software developers, artists, and designers with varying experiences which expanded my perspective on this topic through validations and contradictions.
+During the past three months, I have asked people around me these questions: “Do you have a work-life balance?” and “How do you get it?”
+These were founders, managers, software developers, artists, and designers with varying experiences, which expanded my perspective on this topic through validations and contradictions.

 This article is a collection of all my learnings from my experiences, conversations with friends, and talks on YouTube.

 A few common answers might be

 - The work I do is overly demanding; I’m overextending myself.

 - Our work timings are undefined; my manager calls me at 2:00 am.